Nosebleeds (Epistaxis)

 You may feel the need to blow your nose incessantly, or you might find yourself picking your nose more often when you’re stressed out.
 This can cause irritation and ultimately lead to a nosebleed.

-The stress hormone, cortisol, can help in various scenarios – triggering the ‘fight or flight’ response and sharpening senses when under pressure.
+The stress hormone, cortisol, can help in various scenarios, triggering the ‘fight or flight’ response and sharpening senses when under pressure.
 However, this constricts blood vessels and causes the blood flow to redirect to the muscles.

-When the blood vessels in the nose constrict, they can rupture – causing a stress-related nosebleed.
+When the blood vessels in the nose constrict, they can rupture, causing a stress-related nosebleed.

+Stress is a part of daily life.
 But, to prevent your nose from bleeding every time you feel tense, try to reduce your stress levels by keeping hydrated, drinking less caffeine, spending time outdoors, taking time to relax, and practising breathing exercises – in and out slowly through the mouth.

 Nosebleeds when sleeping